 with open arms

 Shrikaanth told me he submitted his poem to the kukai a month before Arvinder sent him a copy of her book, and that he believes he created his poem independently (he said he hadn’t seen the poem in Cattails, even though he’s now a proofreader for Cattails).
-So perhaps Shrikaanth’s and Arvinder’s poems are independently created, despite obvious similarities, but what about the poems by Anatoly Kudryavitsky and Kwaku Feni Adow?
-It’s impossible to know from the poems themselves, and I doubt that much would be gained by asking either poet.
+So perhaps Shrikaanth’s and Arvinder’s poems are independently created, despite obvious similarities, but what about the poem by Kwaku Feni Adow?
+It’s impossible to know from the poem itself, and I doubt that much would be gained by asking the poet.
 Kwaku seems to be rather new to haiku, and I’ve seen others who are new to haiku who have “borrowed” haiku and passed them off as their own when they’re first learning to write, but I have no idea if that’s the situation here—I would rather assume independent creation.
 I do not see Kwaku’s poem as any kind of allusion to the earlier poems, but is it excessively similar?
 Indeed, is the similarity of all of these poems excessive?
 Or should we just note the shared subject—and perhaps even celebrate it—and move on?
 Ultimately, it’s our emotional responses to these situations that may matter most, especially when we may never know the facts of whether similar poems were created independently or not, and may interpret those facts differently even if we did know them for certain.

 This is an issue I’ve been tracking for two decades.
 The Essays page on my Graceguts website has several essays on what I call “deja-ku,” as does my “Deja-ku Diary” blog.
 For many years, too, I’ve been maintaining a Deja-ku Database, and have classified many hundreds of examples in two broad categories.
 The bad kind include plagiarism, cryptomnesia (a sort of “accidental” plagiarism), and excessive similarity (which is the most subjective and hardest to define).
 The good kind include shared subjects or season words, allusion (or honkadori, as it’s called in Japan, which can include judicious borrowing of widely known content), parody, homage, and a couple of other less common varieties.
 A note about honkadori is that it’s also called allusive variation.
 A key point with this technique in Japanese haiku is that the variation of an earlier haiku is deliberate, and readers are expected to know the earlier poem—and thus all be in on the game, the way we all know the Shakespeare reference whenever we make creative variations of “to be or not to be.”